 The platform utilizes innovative hardware and state-of-the-art software components to provide a highly-available and performant computing environment.

-NVIDIA Jetson AGX Xavier units with 10 TB dedicated storage connected through Gigabit Ethernet empower the platform.
+NVIDIA Jetson AGX Xavier units with 1 TB local and 200 TB network storage connected through Gigabit Ethernet empower the platform.

 Interactive Jupyter notebooks provide easy to use and user friendly data analysis and visualization environment.Powered by JupyterLab